paxdotdev/pax/README.md

 #### Low-level, fast, and universal

-Every program made with Pax compiles via Rust to machine code, i.e. Web Assembly in browsers and LLVM for native platforms.
+Every program made with Pax compiles via Rust to machine code: Web Assembly in browsers and LLVM for native platforms.
 It's very fast.

 #### Ergonomic and fun to use

-Pax is designed for humans.
 While the current state of authoring Pax requires writing (at least basic) Rust, Pax ultimately aims to be a tool for _art_ and _artists._

 #### Sky's the limit